a-rich/DJ-Tools/README.md

 1. `sync`: allows users to push and pull audio and Rekordbox XML files to and from the `beatcloud`
 2. `spotify`: allows users to:
     * compare the tracks of one or more Spotify playlists against the `beatcloud` (to identify redundancies)
-    * update Spotify playlists using the titles / links of Reddit submissions
+    * create / update Spotify playlists using the titles / links of Reddit submissions
+    * create / update Spotify playlists using the Discord webhook output from users' music uploads.
 3. `rekordbox`: operates on an exported XML Rekordbox database file to:
     * automatically generate playlists based on the tags of your Collection
     * emulating a playlist randomization feature which is strangely absent from Rekordbox